Edward la Zouche, 11th Baron Zouche: Career

 Zouche matriculated from Trinity College, Cambridge in Easter 1570, M.A.
 1571; and was admitted to Gray's Inn, 1575, though he was not admitted to the bar.

 Zouche was appointed a Commissioner for the trial of Mary, Queen of Scots, at Fotheringhay.
 He was the only Commissioner to offer any dissent against her judgement and subsequent sentence of death.

 In later years he served as Ambassador to Scotland, Lord President of the Council of Wales and Lord Warden of the Cinque Ports.
 He was a Privy Counsellor from 1603.

 Zouche was ambassador in Scotland from 5 January to 6 April 1594, at the time of the birth of Prince Henry.
 Sir Robert Cecil complained that he had not received updates from Zouche, and he was very displeased to hear that Zouche and the diplomat Robert Bowes had lent money to Francis Stewart, 5th Earl of Bothwell on the security of a jewel and some silver plate.
 They had sent the jewel to London.
 Cecil wanted Zouche to make the loan seem a private transaction, a purchase of a jewel, and not to be known as an action of Queen Elizabeth to fund and support Bothwell, who was suspect in Scotland.

 Zouche showed an interest in the New World, and was a Commissioner of the Virginia Company from 1608.
 He was also interested in horticulture; his house in Hackney included a physic garden and he employed Matthias L'Obel as his gardener.

 The house in Hackney lay on the north side of Homerton High Street, probably on the site of the present Dean Close.
 The herbalist, John Gerard, visited Hackney and was given foreign seeds from Zouche's garden.
 Zouche ceased to be a Hackney resident before his death in 1625 and it is likely his house was sold in 1620, to Sir Julius Caesar, Master of the Rolls.

 In 1605, Zouche purchased the manor of Bramshill in Hampshire and almost immediately began to build the mansion that currently stands on the site.
 James I stayed at Bramshill in 1620 and the next year George Abbot, Archbishop of Canterbury, went down to Bramshill to consecrate a chapel for Lord Zouche.
 The visit had disastrous consequences for the Archbishop when he accepted Zouche's invitation to a stag-hunt, where Abbot unintentionally killed a gamekeeper who strayed into his line of fire.
 Although all the witnesses, including Zouche, agreed that the gamekeeper's death was a tragic accident, Abbot's reputation never recovered from the incident.
-He remains the only Archbishop of Canterbury ever to kill a man.
+He remains the only Archbishop of Canterbury ever to be publicly known to have killed a man.

 Bramshill was used as the UK Police Staff College from 1960 to 2015.